 Because we’ve established that you have nothing with you, there are ways to start a fire even without a lighter or matches and they are not so difficult.
 I have written an article about the subject, so it’s best you check it out as I elaborate all the methods to start a fire without a lighter or matches.

 So, your ways for staying warm in the wilderness include staying inside a shelter and starting a fire, but there is another way and you won’t believe it.
 A woman named Susan O’Brien was able to survive the night in the woods when she buried herself in the dirt in order to keep warm.
-Because dirt acts as a great insulator, you can burry yourself in it to keep warm.
+Because dirt acts as a great insulator, you can bury yourself in it to keep warm.
 Also, use pine needles, dry leaves and other debris near you to cover yourself as much as possible to stay warm.

 Find a Water Source

-You cannot survive for long without water and even if you do, you will be weak, won’t think straight and chances of survival will be slim to non-existent.
+You cannot survive for long without water and even if you do, you will be weak, won’t think straight and chances of wilderness survival will be slim to non-existent.
 The next step to survive in the wild with nothing is to find a source of water.

 Here are a few ways to find water in the wild: